 If you’re thinking about becoming a foster carer in the UK by joining National Fostering Group, that’s brilliant!
 Good foster carers really make a difference to young lives, and carers also find it very rewarding for themselves and their families.

 Right now, we want to make sure you have all the information and support you need to take your next steps to becoming a foster carer.
 After all, you’re making an important, life-changing decision that will also affect your family and friends.
 Let’s start with an overview of the different stages of the application process.

-Your assessing social worker will work with you to complete Form F and prepare you for the panel meeting and the requirements of fostering.
+Your social worker will work with you to complete Form F and prepare you for the Fostering Panel meeting

-As one of the UK’s most experienced fostering agencies, we’re committed to excellence.
-We want to give you all the skills you need to be your best.
+As one of the UK’s most experienced fostering agencies, we want to give you all the skills you need to be your best.

-A Fostering Panel carries out a final check of all the information that has been gathered throughout the assessment process and makes a recommendation to approve your foster carer application.
+A Fostering Panel makes a final check of all the information that has been gathered throughout the assessment process and makes a recommendation to approve your foster carer application.

 Once your Skills to Foster course has been completed and the ADM has approved your application, you’ll be ready for your first child.